Welcome to my 120th trip report!

 The in-flight experience

-The weather didn't look good at Seoul, I thought it would be a routine flight to Busan with a bit of turbulence along the way, and also the flight time was just a short 40 minutes, but it felt like eternity!
+The weather didn't look good at Seoul, I thought it would be a routine flight to Busan with a bit of turbulence along the way, and also the flight time was just a short 40 minutes, but it felt like an eternity!
 Read on to find out why.

 Aircraft was pushed back on time and we taxied to the threshold and waited for clearance for departure.
 Once a couple of aircraft landed, we hold short at the runway briefly before taking off.
 The take-off was powerful and we went through some minor bumps before finally cruising in smooth air but that lasted 10 minutes or so.

-Very happy to be on board a Korean Air flight, I was definitely well taken care of by the Korean crew.
+Very happy to be onboard a Korean Air flight, I was definitely well taken care of by the Korean crew.
 Even the male crew was also helpful and friendly.

-Mid-way through the flight, we had a few bumps and seat belt sign was turned off not long before and because it got worse, it was turned on and wasn't turned off until end of the flight.
+Mid-way through the flight, we had a few bumps and seat belt sign was turned off not long before and because it got worse, it was turned on and wasn't turned off until the end of the flight.
 It got even worse while descending and the poor crew struggled to walk through the aisle.
 I was surprised that the Captain didn't announce for the cabin crew to return to the seat as I felt it was quite bad at that point.
 Down and Up-drifts were felt and one female crew had to seat down at my row for a short while before continuing her way to her seat at the rear.
 The turbulence reminded me of my flight from Seoul to Osaka with Peach Aviation but it wasn't as bad as the ride improved once we got out of the cloud.
 For my Peach flight, it was turbulent all the way from the flying part over Japan to landing and that was no joke.
-Luckily for us, the approach and landing was smooth and we were glad to be on the ground.
+Luckily for us, the approach and landing were smooth and we were glad to be on the ground.

-The announcements on board the flight were done in both Korean and English and the Captain came on the speaker to welcome us on board and gave us some update on our flight progress, but he didn't mention anything about how bumpy it would get during descending.
+The announcements on board the flight were done in both Korean and English and the Captain came on the speaker to welcome us onboard and gave us some update on our flight progress, but he didn't mention anything about how bumpy it would get during descending.